aesthetic-suite/framework/docs/integrations/react.md

 ### ThemeProvider

-The `ThemeProvider` provides a layer to
-[dynamically change the current theme](../theme.md#changing-a-theme) and cause a re-render of the entire DOM tree.
-To properly function, the provider must be rendered at the application root, _must_ contain all components that rely on Aesthetic styling, and must be passed an `Aesthetic` instance.
+The `ThemeProvider` provides a layer to change the theme for a specific region of the page.
+To properly function, the provider _must_ contain all components that rely on Aesthetic styling, and must be passed an `Aesthetic` instance.

 ```tsx
 import { ThemeProvider } from 'aesthetic-react';